csfeeser/ansible-demos/Day 1 Challenge.md

     - writes to all hosts in `renamed` EXCEPT for *taz*.
     - DO NOT gather facts about your hosts
     - Create a variable that has a value of *your name*
     - Create a new user with *your name* in each machine.
-Assign it the group *funkytown*
+Assign it to the group *funkytown*